 Director of the Sundance Institute’s Documentary Film and Artist Programs

 Carrie Lozano is the Director of the Sundance Institute’s Documentary Film and Artist Programs, and is an award winning documentary filmmaker and journalist.
-Prior to Sundance, she was director of the International Documentary Association's Enterprise Documentary and Pare Lorentz funds, where she supported more than 60 diverse films and filmmakers at the intersection of documentary and journalism, including WELCOME TO CHECHNYA, A THOUSAND CUTS, and THROUGH THE NIGHT.
+Prior to Sundance, she was director of the International Documentary Association's Enterprise Documentary and Pare Lorentz funds, where she supported more than 60 diverse films and filmmakers at the intersection of documentary and journalism.
 She is on the advisory board of U.C.
 Berkeley's Graduate School of Journalism, where she is an alumnus and has been a lecturer and editor in its documentary film and investigative reporting programs.
-Lozano was previously an executive at Al Jazeera America and a senior producer of the network’s investigative series FAULT LINES, where her team garnered numerous awards including an Emmy, a Peabody, and several Headliner Awards.
-Among other work, she produced the Academy Award nominee THE WEATHER UNDERGROUND, the live cinema piece UTOPIA IN FOUR MOVEMENTS and produced, directed, and edited the Teddy Award nominee REPORTER ZERO.
-She serves on the boards of the nonprofit production companies Kartemquin Films, Swell Cinema and The Free History Project.
+Lozano was previously an executive at Al Jazeera America and a senior producer of the network’s investigative series FAULT LINES.
 Her recent film credits include THE BALLAD OF FRED HERSCH and PROGNOSIS: NOTES ON LIVING.